-botox® is used extensively as a medicine due to its ability to reduce muscle contractions. botox® is a derivative of botulinum toxin; there are seven different types of botulinum toxin (A, B, C1, D, E, F, and G).
-The Medicine botox® is derived from botulinum toxin type A and has been tested by many physicians and has subsequently become a relatively common drug to treat many different types of medical conditions.
-Many common medicines, such as penicillin and other antibiotics are in fact derived from botulinum toxin type A. botox® has been around as a medicine for decades. botox® is produced by Allergan Inc; botox® Cosmetic is a purified protein produced by the Clostridium botulinum bacterium.
-As a cosmetic treatment botox® treats wrinkles that are caused by muscle contraction.
-Wrinkles such as frown lines, crow's feet, forehead creases are treated with botox®.
+Botox® is used extensively as a medicine due to its ability to reduce muscle contractions.
+It is a derivative of botulinum toxin; there are seven different types of botulinum toxin (A, B, C1, D, E, F, and G) and has been tested by many physicians and has subsequently become a relatively common drug to treat many different types of medical conditions.
+Many common medicines, such as penicillin and other antibiotics are in fact derived from botulinum toxin type A.

-Botulinum toxin type A is purified into a protein that blocks the release of acetylcholine.
-The effects of botox® are 100% reversible but botox® typically lasts for a few months. botox® is usually injected into treated areas.
-The effect of botox® is to temporarily weaken overactive muscles.
-Because of this effect botox® has become very popular to treat a variety of muscular and neurological disorders.
+The effects of Botox® are 100% reversible but typically last for a few months.
+It is injected into treated areas to temporarily weaken overactive muscles.
+Because of this effect, Botox® has become very popular to treat a variety of muscular and neurological disorders.

-The first use of botox® in the medical field occurred in the 1960s to treat neurological disorders.
-In 1989 botox® was approved by the FDA to treat certain eye muscle disorders such as uncontrollable blinking and crossed eyes.
-In 2000, botox® was approved to treat a condition that causes acute neck and shoulder contractions. botox® was first considered as a cosmetic treatment when physicians noticed that in cases where it was used to treat facial muscles frown lines between the eyebrows were reduced as a side effect.
+The first use of Botox® in the medical field occurred in the 1960s to treat neurological disorders.
+In 1989 it was approved by the FDA to treat certain eye muscle disorders such as uncontrollable blinking and crossed eyes.
+In 2000, Botox® was approved to treat a condition that causes acute neck and shoulder contractions.